-By 20, he had won a bronze medal in the 10km classical at the 2006 FIS Junior World Ski Championships in Kranj (SLO) and made his FIS World Cup debut later that same year.
-After two seasons finding his bearings on the international stage, in the 2008-2009 season the young skier made Swiss sporting history by doing the FIS Tour de Ski and FIS World Cup ‘double’.
+By the age of 20, he had won a bronze medal in the 10km classical at the 2006 FIS Junior World Ski Championships in Kranj (SLO), and made his FIS World Cup debut later that same year.
+After two seasons finding his bearings on the international stage, in the 2008/09 season the young skier made Swiss sporting history by doing the FIS Tour de Ski and FIS World Cup ‘double’.

 In the autumn of 2009, while preparing for a new season, Cologna suffered a muscle tear in his right thigh that sidelined him for six weeks and forced him to concentrate exclusively on the Vancouver Games.
 On 15 February 2010, he triumphed in the 15km freestyle at Whistler Olympic Park, finishing ahead of Pietro Piller Cottrer (ITA) and Lukas Bauer (CZE) to become Switzerland’s first ever Olympic cross-country skiing champion.

-Just like in 2009, Cologna was dealt a huge blow in November 2013 when he hurt his right ankle while out on his daily run.
+Cologna suffered another huge blow in November 2013 when he hurt his right ankle while out on his daily run.
 Again forced to miss the start of the World Cup season, he arrived at the Laura Cross-Country Ski & Biathlon Centre with very little competitive action under his belt.
-Despite this, a late burst of pace saw the talented Swiss collect gold in the skiathlon, ahead of Marcus Hellner (SWE) and Johnsrud Sundby (NOR).
+Despite this, the talented Swiss athlete summoned up a late burst of pace to collect gold in the skiathlon, ahead of Marcus Hellner (SWE) and Johnsrud Sundby (NOR).
 Five days later, he picked up a second gold medal in the 15km classical, leaving Johan Olsson (SWE) trailing in his wake.